debneil-dutt/portfolio-website/README.md

-# portfolio-website
 # Debneil Dutt — Personal Portfolio Website

-This repository contains the source code for my personal portfolio website:
+The source code for my personal portfolio website can be found here:

 [https://debneildutt.com](https://debneildutt.com)

 ## About

-It is a personal portfolio website created to showcase my achievements, projects/research work, extracurricular activities, and technical interests.

-The website also includes interactive and useful web tools for users.
+This website is designed to display my personal accomplishments, research/ project work, hobbies, and my technical skills.
+It includes tools that are both informative and interactive for users.

 ## Features

-* Portfolio & achievements showcase
+- Portfolio & achievements

-* Interactive web tools
+- Interactive tools

-* Responsive modern design
+- Modern, responsive design

-* Contact section
+- Contact form

 ## License

-Licensed under the MIT License.
+MIT License.